MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-yeoman.md

 ## Package your app for Microsoft Teams

 Microsoft Teams is an entirely cloud-based product, and thus requires your app to be available from the cloud using HTTPS endpoints.
-Teams does not allow apps to be hosted on localhost.
+Teams doesn't allow apps to be hosted on localhost.
 Therefore, you need to either publish your app to a public URL or use a proxy which will expose your local port to an internet-facing URL.

-To test your tab extension we will use [ngrok](https://ngrok.com/docs), which is built into this project.
+To test your tab extension you'll use [ngrok](https://ngrok.com/docs), which is built into this project.
 Ngrok is a reverse proxy software tool that will create a tunnel to your locally running web server's publicly-available HTTPS endpoints.
 Your server's web endpoints will be available during the current session on your local machine.
 When the machine is shut down or goes to sleep the service will no longer be available.

 >In your command prompt, enter the following: